cinchcast/Fiber/README.md

 console.log( Animal.prototype.constructor === Animal ); // true
 ```

 Why is this intersting?
-Well, often, you'll this type of object construction:
+Well, often, you'll see this type of object construction:

 ```javascript
 function Animal() {};